Badgerati/Pode.Web/docs/Tutorials/Basics.md

 # Basics

-The first thing to note is that to use Pode.Web, you do need to first import the module:
+To use Pode.Web you'll first need to import the module:

 ```powershell
 Import-Module -Name Pode.Web